 Where can I take the exam?

 Pesticide applicator certification exams are available at many community colleges throughout Iowa.
-More information on dates and locations can be found on Pesticide Applicator Testing Dates page of the Iowa Department of Agriculture and Land Stewardship website.
+More information on dates and locations can be found on Applicator Licensing & Certification page of the Iowa Department of Agriculture and Land Stewardship website.

 For Private Pesticide Applicator CIC dates, please contact your county office.

 In order to qualify for renewal by training, private applicators must attend a private continuing instruction course (P-CIC) for each training period beginning the first fall/winter following initial certification.
 One exception to this is for applicators certifying initially in October, November or December -- those applicators would begin training the fall/winter of the next calendar year after certification.
 Refer to the training dates printed to the left on the private pesticide applicator certification card for training periods required for renewal by CIC or contact the Pesticide Bureau at 515-281-8591 or by email.
 Missed training periods cannot be made up and the individual will need to retest in order to renew their certification.

 Fees for Attending a Private Pesticide Applicator Continuing Instructional Course (P-CIC)

 There is a $30 fee for attending a P-CIC at the county office.